[1] "data.frame"

 ## ..$ : chr [1:3] "Sepal.Length" "Sepal.Width" "Species"

 12.1.3.
-Reading data frames#
+Reading data frames

 Structured data can be imported from external sources, such as CSV/TSV (comma/tab-separated values) or HDF5 files, relational databases supporting SQL (see Section 12.1.4), web APIs (e.g., through the curl and jsonlite packages), spreadsheets [66], and so on.
+In particular, read.csv and the like fetch data from plain text files consisting of records, where commas, semicolons, tabs, etc. separate the fields.
+For instance:

 x <- data.frame(a=runif(3), b=c(TRUE, FALSE, TRUE)) # example data frame